Digital Vehicle Twin: Understanding Technology and Industry

 This category emphasizes visual experience over inspection detail.
 These tools create virtual environments ideal for branded showroom experiences.

-• Primary audience: Automotive dealerships, OEMs, marketing agencies.
+• For whom: Automotive dealerships, OEMs, marketing agencies.

 • What matters most: Aesthetic fidelity, walk-through interactivity, branding.